 Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
-The Company's credit risk relates primarily to the principal amounts owing to the Company pursuant to the debt investments made by the Company in PharmHouse, including the shareholder loan, secured demand promissory note, unsecured demand promissory note, and DIP Financing, as well as the corresponding interest receivable.
-Credit risk also arises from the Company's other interest and royalty receivables as well as the principal amounts owing to the Company under the terms of any other loan, debenture, or promissory note.
+The Company's credit risk arises from the Company's interest and royalty receivables, as well as the principal amounts owing to the Company under the terms of any loan, debenture, or promissory note.